Elliott H. Lieb

-Elliott Hershel Lieb (born July 31, 1932) is an American mathematical physicist and professor of mathematics and physics at Princeton University who specializes in statistical mechanics, condensed matter theory, and functional analysis.

-Lieb is a prolific author, with over 400 publications both in physics and mathematics.

-In particular, his scientific works pertain to quantum and classical many-body problem, atomic structure, the stability of matter, functional inequalities, the theory of magnetism, and the Hubbard model.
+Elliott Hershel Lieb (born July 31, 1932) is an American mathematical physicist.
+He is a professor of mathematics and physics at Princeton University.
+Lieb's works pertain to quantum and classical many-body problem, atomic structure, the stability of matter, functional inequalities, the theory of magnetism and the Hubbard model.

 Biography

+Lieb was born in Boston in 1932.
+His family moved to New York when he was five.
+His father, from Lithuania, was an accountant, while his mother, from Bessarabia, worked as a secretary.

-He received his B.S. in physics from the Massachusetts Institute of Technology in 1953 and his PhD in mathematical physics from the University of Birmingham in England in 1956.
+Lieb received his B.S. in physics from the Massachusetts Institute of Technology in 1953 and his PhD in mathematical physics from the University of Birmingham in England in 1956.
 Lieb was a Fulbright Fellow at Kyoto University, Japan (1956–1957), and worked as the Staff Theoretical Physicist for IBM from 1960 to 1963.
 In 1961–1962, Lieb was on leave as professor of applied mathematics at Fourah Bay College, the University of Sierra Leone.
+In 1963, he joined the Yeshiva University as an associate professor.
 He has been a professor at Princeton since 1975, following a leave from his professorship at MIT.

-He is married to fellow Princeton professor Christiane Fellbaum.
+Lieb is married to fellow Princeton professor Christiane Fellbaum.

-For years, he has rejected the standard practice of transferring copyright of his research articles to academic publishers.
+For years, Lieb has rejected the standard practice of transferring copyright of his research articles to academic publishers.
 Instead, he would only give publishers his consent to publish.